What do Singaporean men and women look for in partners? | campus.sg

-What is the gold standard when it comes to looking for an ideal partner?
+What is the gold standard when it comes to looking for their ideal partners?
 Naturally, both men and women place importance on different aspects, and according to independent market research firm Milieu Insight, the results only serve to confirm what we already know.

 The poll from 2019 asked over 3,000 respondents in Singapore over 16 years old about the qualities they look for in an ideal partner.
 Here are some findings: